ABOUT US

 Community Partnerships

-Since the place pets are at risk of euthanasia are local county shelters, we partner with many of the county shelters in our service area to provide spay/neuter services for their shelter animals.
+Since the place pets are at risk of euthanasia are local county shelters, we partner with many of the county shelters in our service area, and the private rescues pulling from them, to provide low-cost spay/neuter services.